Verssae/Blackjack_python3/README.md

-# the Blackjack Game with GUI Python3
+# A Blackjack Game using python

-## University python GUI project making blackjack
+ for python GUI game project in elementary programming class

+## Requirement

+`python >= 3.5`